inspire-eu-validation/metadata/ISO-19115-19119-profile-v1.3/README.md

 | [Ds spatial resolution](ds-spatial-resolution.md) | Ready for review  |
 | [Resource creation date](resource-creation-date.md) | Ready for review |

-Some additional metadata tests are available at [ats-interoperability-metadata](https://github.com/inspire-eu-validation/ats-interoperability-metadata).
+Some additional metadata tests are available at [CC interoperability metadata](http://inspire.ec.europa.eu/id/ats/data-specification/3.1/Metadata-for-interoperability-ISO-TS-19139-profile-v3.0rc3).
 These tests are separated from above because they have a different timeline for implementation.

 ## Vocabulary